-Basics of the bus in Jerusalem
+Basics of Riding the Bus

 Buses in Jerusalem are all run by the company Egged.
 Their buses are mostly green, although some are white with red stripes.
-Egged run a very large route network which is centered around the Jerusalem Central Bus Station and the center of town (the area around King George and Jaffa Streets.)
+Egged run a very large route network which is centered around the Jerusalem Central Bus Station and the center of town (the area around King George and Jaffa Streets).
 There are a large number of routes which duplicate each other through the city center, however spread out when you get outside.
 That means that if you wanted to travel from, say, the Central Bus Station to Keren Hayesod Street, there is a choice of five or six high-frequency routes.
 The standard bus fare in Jerusalem is 5.90 NIS for a single trip.

 As of 1 June 2018, it is no longer possible to buy a ticket on the bus.
 Paper tickets have now completely been replaced by the ‘Rav Kav’ with a smartcard chip.
-The card needs to be bought and loaded prior to the bus ride with either a daily, weekly or monthly ticket or with a sum of money, which is sufficient to cover the bus ride.
+The card needs to be bought and loaded prior to the bus ride.
+You can buy a daily, weekly, or monthly ticket or with any sum of money sufficient to cover the bus ride.